WWE Rumors: ‘Extreme Rules’ Card To Be Filled With Matches, Even If They’re Short

-The next pay-per-view event from WWE is coming in just two weeks, and it is going to be a card packed from top to bottom.
-Outside of the bigger events such as WrestleMania and SummerSlam, most PPVs end up having around seven or eight matches.
-Rumors are now circulating that Extreme Rules will have possibly double that amount, even if the matches are quite short in length.
+The next WWE pay-per-view is two weeks away, and it is going to be a card packed from top to bottom.
+Outside of the bigger events, such as WrestleMania and SummerSlam, most PPVs end up having around seven or eight matches.
+Rumors are now circulating that Extreme Rules could possibly double that amount, even if the matches are short in length.

 As of this writing, there are only four matches officially confirmed for Extreme Rules.
 Three of them have titles on the line, and one is the cinematic Swamp Battle, which could end up taking quite a bit of time.